Welcome to the

 The arts get us thinking deeply, make us laugh, cause us to question the world as it is, help to build a diverse community, celebrate international awareness, beautify our world and nurture our spirits.
 These are but a few ways that the arts make our lives that much richer.

-Please visit PITT ARTS’ COVID-19 Arts Update page to learn about Pittsburgh Arts and Culture closures, cancellations and postponed events.
+Please visit PITT ARTS’ COVID-19 Arts Update page to learn about Pittsburgh Arts and Culture safety protocols, rescheduled and postponed events.

 Terry S. Hardy Public Art Installation